pollosp/gce-idp/PITCHME.md

 It uses Kubernetes as engine

-Is anyone using GKE or interested on it?
+Is anyone using GKE or interested in it?

 ---